Everything You Can Dream of is True

 James Nguyen's interdisciplinary practice moves between live and online performance, video, drawing and installation.
 He often makes work in collaboration with family and friends, inviting them to respond to specific sites using readily available materials.
 Processes of research and conversation play key roles in his practice, which examines strategies of decolonisation, while also interrogating the politics of family history, displacement and diaspora.

-Katy B Plummer is an artist living and working on stolen Gadigal land.
+Katy B Plummer is an artist in Sydney, on Gadigal land.
 She has a BFA from UNSW and and MFA from the School of Visual Art in New York.
 She is interested in ghosts, cinematic storytelling, anachronistic textile practices and high school theatre aesthetics.
 Her work suggests that history is a haunted house, and that violence, poetry and witchcraft are legitimate political strategies.
-Katy has shown nationally and internationally.

-Khaled Sabsabi migrated with his family from Tripoli to Australia in 1978 following the outbreak of civil war in Lebanon.
-They settled in Western Sydney, where Sabsabi now lives and works.
-Since the late 1980s Sabsabi has worked with communities, particularly those in Western Sydney, to create and develop arts programs and projects that explore the complexities of place, displacement, identity and ideological differences associated with migrant experiences and marginalisation.
+Khaled Sabsabi migrated with his family from Tripoli to Western Sydney, Australia following the outbreak of civil war in Lebanon.
+Since the late 1980s, Sabsabi has worked with communities, particularly those in Western Sydney, to create and develop arts programs and projects that explore the complexities of place, displacement, identity and ideological differences associated with migrant experiences and marginalisation.

 Larissa Sansour was born in East Jerusalem, Sansour (PS/DK) studied Fine Art in Copenhagen, London and New York.
 She represented Denmark at the 58th Venice Biennale.
 Recent solo exhibitions include Whitworth Gallery in Manchester, KINDL in Berlin, Copenhagen Contemporary in Denmark and Dar El-Nimer in Beirut.
 Larissa lives and works in London.